 8. Urban Planning | Baroque Architects

 Baroque is believed to be the first period to practically apply architectural values beyond a building scale to a larger town-planning extent.
 City designs were based on circuses and straight roads.
 The axial, linear avenues of the urban fabric would cut through circuses, each dominated by imposing Baroque structures such as church, palace or fountain.
 This form of city layout assured a more comprehensible urban movement, a feature envisioned by the ones in power.

 The period of Baroque beautifully explored the concept of light in spatial design and artwork.
 The Chiaroscuro Technique employed an interplay of light and shadows to achieve heightened drama and contrast desired in Baroque structures and paintings.
 Such was the knowledge of illumination during this period of construction that structural finishes were chosen to reflect light in a way to create a blend of intense lightness and thematic darkness in selective areas.

-The etymology of the word Baroque dates back to 1531, when Portuguese used the word “barocco” to refer to lavish pearls of irregular shapes.
+The etymology of the word Baroque dates back to 1531 when the Portuguese used the word “Barocco” to refer to lavish pearls of irregular shapes.
 Conversely, in the eighteenth century, the term Baroque was used to describe the dramatic modulations and dissonances in musical symphonies.
-It was only around 1878 that Baroque was officially adopted in academics to describe post Renaissance architecture.
-“Imperfect Pearl” deemed fit to relate to the magnificence and embellishment of the Baroque period.
+It was only around 1878 that Baroque was officially adopted in academics to describe post-Renaissance architecture.
+“Imperfect Pearl” is deemed fit to relate to the magnificence and embellishment of the Baroque period.